thycotic/t1-docs/cloud-manager-general/index.md

 - **Frequency**: Expiration status and subscription renewal frequency.

-- **Secret Server Cloud Status**: The status of all the parent clouds and related components.
+- **Secret Server Cloud Status**: The status of all the Thycotic clouds and related components.
 It also includes their state history.
 See [Viewing Cloud Status](#viewing-cloud-status)

 - **Subscription Details**: A dropdown that shows the details for each cloud product that you own, including the number of licenses and the expiration dates.

-- **Status**: The current state your cloud instance.
+- **Status**: The current state of your cloud instance.

 - **Tech Support PIN**: A generator for a PIN that you will need if you choose to contact our technical support.
 See [Technical Support](../help/technical-support/index.md).